List of The Big Bang Theory franchise characters: Paige Swanson

 Paige Swanson (Mckenna Grace) is a 10-year-old child prodigy whom Sheldon meets in one of his classes with Dr. Sturgis.
-As his rival, she teases him about differentiating under the integral sign.
+As his rival, she teases him for not knowing how to differentiate under the integral sign.
 She has higher social skills than Sheldon and is capable of being friends with nonintellectuals.
 She reacts negatively to her parents' divorce.
 Dr. Sturgis advises Sheldon to listen to her problems.
 He does, which results in Sheldon learning to listen.
 He attempts to console her by making her a hot beverage.

 She makes several appearances in later seasons, showing an increasing rebellious streak due to her parents' divorce and her desire to be 'normal'.
-Her behavior includes running away, drinking, and dating older boys.
-The shortened final season likely prevented the completion of her story.
+She runs away from home and starts drinking and dating older boys.

 Robin

 Robin (Mary Grill) is a police officer and Pastor Jeff's second wife.
 Pastor Jeff meets Robin in "A Broken Heart and a Crock Monster" when she stops him for passing a red light.
 She takes an interest in him and because of that, refuses to give him a ticket.